bsouthga/DDB/README.md

 # [D]ictionary "[D]ata[B]ase"

-A class for filtering and manipulating lists of dictionaries in less than 60 lines of Python
+A class for lazily filtering and manipulating lists of dictionaries in less than 60 lines of Python.
+Everything is passed as generators, so memory efficiency should be pretty good!
+There are no dependencies other then the built-in `itertools`.

 ## Usage